ShiftClick/js-scope-challenge/README.md

 ## Challenge

 1. Clone this repo, then open `workshop/index.html` in your browser
 1. You should see a JS error in the console.
-Fix every error that shows up until the app works:
+1. Fix this and every other error that shows up until the app works:
    ![bursts](https://user-images.githubusercontent.com/9408641/76011766-0a492200-5f0d-11ea-9d20-a8676725255d.gif)